sergeiown/WeatherAPP/README.md

 - Synchronization between selected city and the countries corresponding to the choice has been implemented.

-- Fetch requests to the [openweathermap](https://openweathermap.org/api) api are used.
+- Fetch requests to the [Openweathermap API](https://openweathermap.org/api) are used.

 - The forecast data of the last request is stored and displayed in a widget using a cookie.

 - If you request a forecast for the same city and country again the new data will only be requested after 10 minutes.

+- The `navigator.geolocation API` is used to determine the geolocation of users in the application.
+This API allows you to get the user's current location using GPS or other methods supported by the device.

 ## Built with